Protecting an Open Internet

 Folorunso Aliu, Group Managing Director, Telnet

-Jon Bateman, Policy Researcher, Carnegie Endowment for International Peace
+Jon Bateman, Senior Fellow and Co-Director, Carnegie Endowment for International Peace

 Samantha Bradshaw, Assistant Professor, American University